kannankvs/md2/Command-Reference.md

 ## Show System Status

-- `show clock`
+Display the status of various parameters pertaining to the physical state of the network node.

+**show clock**
-  - Display the current date and time configured on the system
+Display the current date and time configured on the system

+-  Usage:
+   show clock`

 - Example:
   ```
   admin@sonic:~$ show clock
   Mon Mar 25 20:25:16 UTC 2019
   ```

-- `show environment`
+**show environment`**
-  - Display platform environmentals, such as voltages, temperatures and fan speeds
+Display platform environmentals, such as voltages, temperatures and fan speeds

+-  Usage:
+   show environment

 - Example: Note that the show output has got lot of information; only the sample output is given in the below example
   ```